 The lush grounds of Allaire are a perfect spot for a picnic.
 Picnic tables and barbeque facilities are scattered throughout the park.
 Treat yourself to goodies from the village bakery for dessert.
 On special occasions, food trucks are sometimes available in the parking lot.

 RELATED: Favorite NJ Reservations with Fun Outdoor Kids' Activities and Hikes

 Get fresh apple cider straight from the press.
 Photo courtesy of the Historic Village at Allaire.

 Allaire Village hosts a variety of family-friendly events throughout the year, including workshops in weaving, blacksmithing, and more.
 Seasonal and historical festivities include 19th Century Easter Celebration, 19th Century Baseball, seasonal flea markets, Ducky Derby, Allaire Music Fest, Independence Day Celebration Weekend, Fall Apple Fest, 19th Century Thanksgiving Celebration, 1830s All Hallow's Eve Celebration, Haunted Allaire, Christmas Lantern Tours, and Christmas at Allaire.

 The carpenter shop is one of several historical buildings in Allaire Village.
 Photo by Meagan Newhart

 The park is open daily year-round, while the Village's hours vary by season.
-From Memorial Day through Labor Day, there is a fee per car at the park, plus a separate admission to the historical buildings.
+From Memorial Day through Labor Day, there is normally a fee per car at the park, however, New Jersey state park entrance fees are suspended for the 2023 season.
+A separate admission applies to the historical buildings.
 Special events at the Village may require an additional fee.
-See the website for more details.
+See the website for admission details.

 Turn your Allaire day trip into a weekend excursion with stopovers at neighboring Point Pleasant Beach or Asbury Park.
 Other nearby attractions include Delicious Orchards and Jersey Shore Pirates.